-I have updated the content on this site so you can now find CVs, links to my showreels, and a selection from my portfolio and research, here.
+I have updated the content on this site so you can now find my CVs, links to my showreels, and selections from my design portfolio and academic research.

 Out of many facts about me, the fact that I am an assault survivor was not an issue I ever thought I would need to discuss on my outdoor blog.
 Unfortunately I was outed by an organised group of trolls who were constantly haranguing me on my outdoor sites about various issues.
 Fortunately I have screenshots of their comments as I really resent feeling pressured into confiding about this issue in this way on my blog, rather than here on my personal site.

 And so – I am still feeling my way around how to express this issue which began at the age of about three.
 Although I have fought not to let aggression towards me as a child affect the present, moving back up north meant that those old fears began to affect all aspects of my life.

 Since my twenties (in the pre digital era), I have successfully used cognitive therapy techniques to help me to overcome my anxieties and remain positive.
 To this end I set myself various small and large targets to master (it doesn’t matter what they are or how small they are).
 I then make a list of how I will achieve those targets and continually appraise my own progress in achieving each aim towards my ultimate goal.
 At first my targets were tiny things which seemed huge at the time, like going for a walk.

 I used to write it all down but I have been using these techniques for so long that they are totally internal now.
 I have rarely explained them like this, as I’ve never considered it to be all that interesting to anyone other than myself.
 The techniques may not work for everyone but they continue in the background, whatever else is happening in my life.